pschmidtwalter/LWFBrook90R/cran-comments.md

-## Version 0.6.0
+## Version 0.6.1

-This is a new version with a new functionality.
-No breaking changes.
+This version fixes an R CMD check warning with R-devel (Obsolescent feature: DATA statement at (1) after the first executable statement).

 ### Test environments